Answers to frequently asked questions about the know error system

 The know error® system involves minimal steps and can be implemented with little disruption to the standard biopsy collection process.
 The few extra steps include: 1) obtaining patient consent, 2) swabbing the patient’s mouth and 3) returning the swab in the provided mailer to the DNA lab.
 Strand Diagnostics provides training for the medical professionals and staff involved in the collection process.

 Does this replace the biopsy kit I am currently using?

-Yes, the know error® system biopsy kits will be provided at no charge and can be used for all patients.
+Yes, the know error® system biopsy kits are provided at no charge and can be used for all patients.
 Physician offices send tissue samples to the pathology lab in the same manner they are sent today.
 The only difference in the process is that the buccal swabs used to obtain the DNA reference sample are simply packaged in the return mailer (included in the kit) and shipped directly to our DNA lab following the biopsy procedure.

 Will the patient’s DNA information be safe?

 Do you run the biopsy test looking for cancer?